dataworks/smarthire/app/README.md

 ### Setting up SSL
 Although SSL is not completely necessary to run SmartHire, it is highly recommended, because the nature of this app is dealing with information that should not be public.
 To set up SSL, a key and certificate are required.
 These can be obtained by following the tutorial [here](https://www.sitepoint.com/how-to-use-ssltls-with-node-js/) (scroll down about halfway to **Generating Certificates**).

+Once the key and certificate have been obtained, navigate to ```/your-directory/server/``` and place the two files (server.key and server.crt) there.
+They should be in the same place as server.js.
+The code in server.js and config.js will handle the rest of setting up SSL, so no other steps are necessary.

 ## Running the App Locally